terminal42/contao-changelanguage/docs/04-backend.md

 ### In the page or article tree

-By clickin on a page name in the back end page or article tree, Contao will filter down the tree to the given node and show a breadcrumb menu.
+By clicking on a page name in the back end page or article tree, Contao will filter down the tree to the given node and show a breadcrumb menu.

 ![](images/backend-breadcrumb.png)